 “MoU foresees the creation of a strong cross-regional power exchange in the Central and South Eastern European region, while maintaining a steady link to EPEX SPOT.
 Two TSOs and EPEX SPOT would act as founder shareholders of the newly established power exchange.
-The latter shall rely on EPEX SPOT services regarding the operation of a Day-ahead market and Day-ahead market coupling activities”, companies said in a statement.
+The latter shall rely on EPEX SPOT services regarding the operation of a Day-ahead market and Day-ahead market coupling activities”, the companies said in a statement.

 “The five partners see this MoU as an important milestone in the further integration of the Central Western European (CWE) region with the Central Eastern European (CEE) region.
-Also, by enhancing cooperation between TSOs and power exchanges in the CWE, CEE and South Eastern European (SEE) region, this partnership will be a main driver in the envisaged development and integration of the SEE region with the Internal Electricity Market,” a statement reads.
+Also, by enhancing cooperation between TSOs and power exchanges in the CWE, CEE and South Eastern European (SEE) region, this partnership will be a main driver in the envisaged development and integration of the SEE region with the Internal Electricity Market,” the statement reads.

-New power exchange will be located in Budapest and Belgrade, and the schedule of the launch will be disclosed at a later stage.
+The new power exchange will be located in Budapest and Belgrade, and the schedule of the launch will be disclosed at a later stage.

 SEEPEX – first non-EU power exchange in the SEE region

 Serbian South East European Power Exchange (SEEPEX) is a licensed market operator for an organized electricity market.
 It is founded in 2015 in the form of partnership between state-owned EMS and EPEX SPOT as a joint stock company.

 As the first non-EU power exchange in the SEE region, SEEPEX operates the day-ahead market.